nils-n/meetings-reminder-system/README.md

 ## Testing

 ### Testing Procedure
-The website was tested extensively for several apsects , and the results were documented in [---TO DO ---TESTING.md](./TESTING.md)
+This application was tested extensively for several apsects , and the results were documented in [TESTING.md](./TESTING.md):

 - Functionality
 - User Stories
 - Usability and Accessibility
-- Compatibility and Responsiveness

-Also, this website was developed using a `test-driven development` (TDD) approach using the `pytest` framework for python.
+Also, this application was developed using a `test-driven development` (TDD) approach using the `pytest` framework for python.
 Results of of the unit tests are documented in same document above.
 The reasons for TDD is to
 - ... ensure core functionality
 - ... better code re-usability
 - ... better code readibility by enforcing smaller functions.